-D1.2.6 Non-Piercing Button Punch Side-Lap Connections
+D1.2.6 Non-Piercing Button Punch Sidelap Connections

-The performance of traditional (manual or mechanically actuated) non-piercing button punch interlocking top side-lap connections is dependent on panel side-lap dimensions delivered to the field, tool maintenance, and the care of the erector.
+The performance of traditional (manual or mechanically actuated) non-piercing button punch interlocking top sidelap connections is dependent on panel sidelap dimensions delivered to the field, tool maintenance, and the care of the erector.
 Analytical equations defining connection nominal strength [resistance] also vary as discussed in Bagwell (2008).
 For these reasons, a lower bound value that is independent of thickness is included in Standard Section D1.2.6 for shallower panels.
-The contribution of button-punched side-lap connections is neglected at deeper panels.
+The contribution of button-punched sidelap connections is neglected at deeper panels.
 See Commentary Section D1.5.2 that justifies neglecting the nominal shear strength [resistance], P{ns}, for button-punched cellular deck when determining the diaphragm nominal shear strength [resistance] per unit length, S_n, in accordance with the analytical method of Standard Section D1.
 The same justification applies to deep panels.
 However, the contribution of a button punch is not neglected in the determination of stiffness, G'.
 See Commentary Section D5.2.5.

-It is acceptable but not mandatory to neglect the contribution of button-punched side-lap connections in design where that contribution otherwise would be permitted.
+It is acceptable but not mandatory to neglect the contribution of button-punched sidelap connections in design where that contribution otherwise would be permitted.

-D1.2.7 Other Side-Lap Connections
+D1.2.7 Other Sidelap Connections

 If a diaphragm meets the requirements specified in Standard Chapter D, the analytical approach outlined in Standard Section D1 should be applicable to other connections.
-However, the connection strength and its relationship to thickness and mechanical properties of the connection materials must be established by small-scale tests as required in Standard Section E1.1 for side-lap connections not defined in Standard Sections D1.2.1 through D1.2.6.
+However, the connection strength and its relationship to thickness and mechanical properties of the connection materials must be established by small-scale tests as required in Standard Section E1.1 for sidelap connections not defined in Standard Sections D1.2.1 through D1.2.6.
 The reliability of the connection strength established through tests must be consistent with the system factors determined in accordance with Standard Table B-1.
-The contribution of other parameters has been established by the tests leading to the analytical method of Standard Section D1 and the method has been shown to work over a range of side-lap connections.
+The contribution of other parameters has been established by the tests leading to the analytical method of Standard Section D1 and the method has been shown to work over a range of sidelap connections.

-Several manufacturers have developed proprietary crimping tools that sometimes pierce the vertical legs at the interlocking top side-lap connections.
-These connection strengths are determined by tests and differ from the non-piercing button punch side-lap connections discussed in Standard Section D1.2.6.
+Several manufacturers have developed proprietary crimping tools that sometimes pierce the vertical legs at the interlocking top sidelap connections.
+These connection strengths are determined by tests and differ from the non-piercing button punch sidelap connections discussed in Standard Section D1.2.6.
 Connection flexibilities for such proprietary connections are discussed in Commentary Section D5.2.6.

-D1.3 Diaphragm Shear Strength per Unit Length Controlled by Support Connection Strength Through Insulation, S{nf}
+D1.3 Diaphragm Shear Strength per Unit Length Controlled by Support Connection Strength Through Insulation, \mathbf{S}{nf}

-The space caused by insulation between panels and supports creates cantilever action in the fastener and can significantly reduce the support connection nominal strength [resistance].
-The contribution of fasteners at interior flutes is neglected in the analytical method.
-The contribution of support connection strength at interior panel side-laps is included due to the opposing action of shear at these support connections in diaphragms.
+The gap caused by insulation between panels and supports creates cantilever action in the fastener and can reduce the support connection nominal strength [resistance].
+The contribution of fasteners at interior flutes is presented in Sections D1.3.1.1, D1.3.2.1 and D1.3.4 and is neglected in the analytical method, i.e. $P{nf} = 0.0$ kips (0.0 kN), where the gap caused by insulation between panel and support is larger than 3/8 in.
+(9.53 mm).
+The contribution of support connection strength for common screws at interior panel sidelaps is included due to the opposing action of shear at these support connections in diaphragms.
+A common screw at sidelap is defined in the User Note at Standard Section D1.3.1.2.
 This action stabilizes the connections and makes their contribution effective.
-The opposing shear action typically is not present at edge reactions even if the support connection is through a side-lap.
+The opposing shear action typically is not present at edge reactions even if the support connection is through a sidelap.
 Therefore, it can be difficult to develop P{nf} or P{nfs} at edge lines.
+Exceptions are listed at the determination of S{ne} in Standard Section D1.3.